nwdigitalradio/n7nix/README.md

 ### Core

-The core option installs [direwolf](https://github.com/nwdigitalradio/n7nix/tree/master/direwolf) & [AX.25](https://github.com/nwdigitalradio/n7nix/tree/master/ax25)
-tools/apps/library.
-Use this option if you want to run APRS or some APRS client that uses direwolf or AX.25.
-This option also configures [systemd](https://github.com/nwdigitalradio/n7nix/tree/master/systemd) to start direwolf & AX.25 apps like mheardd at boot time.
+**Core is required for any other packet apps using UDRC**.
+This option installs [direwolf](https://github.com/nwdigitalradio/n7nix/tree/master/direwolf) & [AX.25](https://github.com/nwdigitalradio/n7nix/tree/master/ax25) tools/apps/library.
+Use this option if you want to run APRS only or some APRS client that uses direwolf or AX.25.
+As part of the core requirements this option also configures [systemd](https://github.com/nwdigitalradio/n7nix/tree/master/systemd) to start direwolf & AX.25 apps like mheardd at boot time.

-* Script configures the following to start at boot using systemd transaction files.
+* The core install script configures the following to start at boot using systemd transaction files.
   * ax.25
   * direwolf
   * mheardd

-The first script to run is [config/core_install.sh](https://github.com/nwdigitalradio/n7nix/blob/master/CORE_INSTALL.md) which will do the initial configuring of the compass kernel & install AX.25 & direwolf.
+Regardless of what you want to install the first script to run is [config/core_install.sh](https://github.com/nwdigitalradio/n7nix/blob/master/CORE_INSTALL.md) which will do the initial configuring of the compass kernel & install AX.25 & direwolf.